Connor Hamlett

-Connor Hamlett (born April 12, 1992) is a former American football tight end.
+Connor Hamlett (born April 12, 1992) is an American former professional football player who was a tight end for the Cleveland Browns of the National Football League (NFL).
 He lettered in football, basketball and track at Meadowdale High School in Lynnwood, Washington, where he earned All-State honors in football his senior year.
-He played college football at Oregon State, recording career totals of 104 receptions for 1,109 yards and 10 touchdowns.
+He played college football for the Oregon State Beavers, recording career totals of 104 receptions for 1,109 yards and 10 touchdowns.
 He finished third in school history in receptions for a tight end and fifth in receiving yards for a tight end.
 He was named Pac-12 All-Academic second-team his junior season in 2013 and Pac-12 All-Academic first-team his senior season in 2014.
-Hamlett signed with the Jacksonville Jaguars after going undrafted in the 2015 NFL Draft, and has since been a member of the Philadelphia Eagles, New Orleans Saints, Cleveland Browns, Dallas Cowboys, Arizona Hotshots, and Seattle Dragons.
+Hamlett signed with the Jacksonville Jaguars after going undrafted in the 2015 NFL draft, but was waived before the start of the 2015 season.
+He then had short stints on the practice squad of the Philadelphia Eagles and New Orleans Saints before being signed to the Browns' practice squad in December 2015.
+He played in three games, starting two, for the Browns in 2016, and caught one pass for a 17-yard touchdown.
+Hamlett was also a preseason member of the Dallas Cowboys in 2017 but suffered an injury and was released before the start of the 2017 season.
+He later played for the Arizona Hotshots of the Alliance of American Football in 2019 and the Seattle Dragons of the XFL in 2020.